NyatsuYAI/google-step-tsp/README.md

 #### my_ans_min.py

 This is my tried and true program to produce the closest distance.
 Finally, based on solver_greedy.py, I thought to solve it using 2-pot.
-However, my program was never finished.